 The poppy heads at Lanteglos are of the naturalistic style used to great effect at Crantock and at Weare, Somerset, a few years before.
 Some of the designs at Lanteglos are very similar to ones elsewhere and have obviously been adapted, but they are nevertheless exquisitely produced.

-A report prior to the re-opening of the church in 1906 states that the medieval benches ‘have been most carefully repaired by the Misses Rashleigh Pinwill’ (Western Morning News, 1906 p.
-5)
+A report prior to the reopening of the church in February 1906 states that the medieval benches ‘have been most carefully repaired by the Misses Rashleigh Pinwill’ (Western Morning News, 1906 p.
+5).
+However, only ten were ready for the reopening, while the remaining eight, together with some Jacobean panels, were not completed until August.
+This work, together with the refixing of the altar rails, cost £216 (Warner, 2022).

 Altar Rails – Guide (Lanteglos by Fowey, undated) E.H.
 Sedding; 1903-06